 How We Are Funded

-The Laura and John Arnold Foundation founded the collaborative and seeks additional philanthropic funders that recognize the dire need for research to identify fair and effective gun policies that reduce gun violence.
+Arnold Ventures founded the collaborative and seeks additional philanthropic funders that recognize the dire need for research to identify fair and effective gun policies that reduce gun violence.

 Funders receive regular updates on the collaborative’s investments and performance.
 They will be contributing to the growth of science in this critically important, but neglected, policy area, and will help grow the network of organizations and funders dedicated to research on gun violence.